pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 ```

 ##Lopping over posts
 A folder **_posts** could contain all posts.
-The name convetion for each post is very strict, e.g.
+The name convention for each post is very strict, e.g.

     2013-06-23-A-beautiful-love-with-claire.md